-Below is an example of a DIY pleaters board (For instructions how to make one visit Lex).
+Below is an example of a DIY pleaters board (for instructions how to make one visit Lex).
 They are fairly simple to make but can be rather limited in use.
 For smaller pieces or trimmings, I can understand their use but for larger projects like skirts or dresses, they can be very cumbersome.
-If you are not very accurate, you can start pleating the fabric off the grain.
-When that happens your seams will be very difficult to sew from puckering and your pleats can start to curl.
+If you are not very accurate, you may start pleating the fabric off the grain.
+When that happens your seams will be very difficult to sew because of puckering and your pleats can start to curl.
 If you are the type of person who wants to do everything yourself then my advice is to go for it.
 However, the pleat you will make with a pleater board is so basic yet at the same time very difficult.
 It would be much easier for you to bring us your fabric and we’ll pleat it for around $10 dollars per yard (depending on the fabric).

 Image above courtesy of Lex.

-Today the majority of professional pleating is done with the use of large pleating patterns, spanning up to 4 yards in length.
-Some of the more complex patterns can take several months to complete before it is ready to pleat fabric.
+Today the majority of professional pleating is done with the use of large pleating patterns, spanning up to four yards in length.
+Some of the more complex patterns can take several months to complete before they are ready to be used for fabric pleating.
 Certain types of irregular pleating can only be done with the use of a pattern.
 For example, sunburst and combination pleating have to be done with the use of a pattern.
 Below is an example of an accordion and herringbone (or chevron) combination pleating pattern.